Skip to main content

 So if some domains are already lacking this, good for them, let them use AI.
 All technical domains are not equal.

-But it is not because everyone decides to suddenly stop learning that we should do the same.
-I believe that now more than ever, there is a strong need for people that correctly understand how complex systems work and that in order to not be replaced, one just has to know enough.
+But it is not because everyone decides to suddenly stop learning that everyone should do the same, as there still is a strong need for people that correctly understand how complex systems work.